Codex tools: Log in / create account

 }

-In addition to the admin_head Plugin API hook, you can also optionally add a function to add content to the admin_footer.
+In addition to using the admin_head Plugin API hook for stylesheets, you also have the option to add a function that allows you to add content to the admin_footer.
 For example, you might want to put a notice about the theme in the footer.
 Here is how to add it to your plugin:

 }

 Save the plugin and upload it to your site.
-Select it from the Plugins Panel and see if anything about blue-steel appears.
+Select it from the Plugins Panel and see if anything about My Admin Theme appears.
 If it does, you are on the right track!

 }